 4 Things Every Project Manager Should Do Before Leaving for Vacation

-The weather’s getting warmer, and you likely have travel plans to look forward to as we enter the summer holidays.
+The weather’s getting warmer, and you likely have vacation plans to look forward to as we enter the summer holidays.

 As a project manager, you’re an integral part of the team—but progress can’t stall while you’re out of the office.
 That's why it's important to prepare your team and projects before you leave for vacation.